guidebook

 This is a major benefit of bringing your HR and payroll solutions together.

-When global leaders were asked what they wanted most from payroll digital transformation, three of the top answers (all chosen by 27 percent) were:
+When global leaders were asked what they wanted most from payroll digital transformation, the top two answers were:

 Visibility over spend is a must for the finance operation of any growing company.
 Whether your business is growing organically or expanding through mergers and acquisitions, you’re going to need reliable modelling, forecasting and reporting.
-ADP found that companies with a global payroll strategy fully integrated with HR and finance systems reported less complexity and radically optimised costs.2 What’s more, 98 percent of business leaders now expect payroll data to inform cost management strategies.3
+And the ideal structure to deliver the data you need is one where payroll, HR and finance systems are fully integrated.
+But we discovered that only 47% of global businesses have integration between their payroll and a global accounting/finance system, and only 45% can say the same for their global HR system of record.1

 3. Agility